Thumbness/pico_wifi_bot/README.md

 ## Hosting a basic website
 - learning Django for creating basic website (nothing flashy)
 - Host site on a server (potential for learning/utilising AWS free tier - EC2 instance for website)
+- OR
+- Host site on the pico itself
 - Basic HTML containing pico_bot movement function calls via MQTT api calls

 ## For later....